ibm-cloud-docs/bandwidth-metering/faqs.md

 Data transfer between zones and nodes is included for free only when the private network is used, not the public network.
 {: note}

-The Charge metrics for Public bandwidth usage for classic are listed in the following table:
+The Charge metrics for Public bandwidth usage for Classic are listed in the following table:

 | Data Type | Charge Metric | Cost |
 |---------------|-----------|-----------|